5 April 1548

 Francis fidgeted under her stare, wanting to shrink away.

 “Well, I haven’t the time to explain this to you, boy.”
-She sat the basket down and, after wiping her hands on her apron, pulled out a coin purse.
+She set the basket down and, after wiping her hands on her apron, pulled out a small purse.
 She counted out the coins, examining each one.

-“Here is the money for the eggs and the cheese.
+“Here is the coin for the eggs and the cheese.
 Pass my compliments to your grandmother, won’t you?
 Be sure to tell her to take care!
 You hear me, lad?”

 “Yes, mistress.
-Thank you, I shall…” Francis’s voice wavered.
+Thank you… I shall….”
 He scratched the back of his neck and turned to leave.
 “Good day, mistress.”

-“Run, Francis,” she muttered, staring after him as if he headed for the gibbet.
+“Run, Francis,” she muttered, staring after him as if he were headed for the gibbet.

-At the threshold, Francis glanced back, suddenly aware of the chill creeping over him.
+At the threshold, Francis glanced back, suddenly aware of her stare.
 He pulled the door shut behind him.

 He kicked a pebble out of his way as he walked, trying to recall all the golden chalices and plates in the church.